By Trae Jacobs,

 First, we should cover the different ways devices can communicate:

-These are the 4 most common protocols or languages smart devices use to communicate to each other.
+These are the four most common protocols or languages smart devices use to communicate with each other.

-Let’s list some smart devices and the way they communicate.
-In this scenario, can all the devices communicate?
+Here are some popular smart devices and the way they communicate.

 Do you see the problem?

-The better alternative is just to grab a cheaper alternative and get a SmartThings 3 Hub that is Internet/WiFi, Zigbee, and Z-wave compatible too.
-Just my 2 cents though.
+The better (and cheaper) alternative is to get a SmartThings 3 Hub.
+This is Internet/WiFi, Zigbee, and Z-wave compatible.
+Just my 2 cents, though.

-Here’s an example where a hub would bridge the gap:
+Here’s an example of how a smart hub can bridge the communication gap:

-One thing to keep in mind though is that you can easily clog up your router with it being connected to 8 smart bulbs individually.
-This is where a hub comes in handy because it can efficiently manage all 8 bulbs through 1 single connection.
+One thing to keep in mind is network congestion.
+You can easily clog up your router by connecting eight smart bulbs individually.
+A hub is handy because it can efficiently manage all eight bulbs through one connection.

 What Google Home Can Do on Its Own

 Don’t go running to buy a Hub quite yet.
-Google Home can hold its own ground.
+Google Home can more than hold its own regarding smart home automation.

 Google Home and Google Home Mini Capabilities: